nasa/cumulus/docs/data-cookbooks/throttling-queued-executions.md

 ![Architecture diagram showing how queued execution throttling works](assets/queued-execution-throttling.png)

 Execution throttling based on the queue works by manually keeping a count (semaphore) of how many executions are running for the queue at a time.
-The key operation that prevents the number of executions from exceeding the maximum for the queue is that before starting new executions, the `sqs2sfThrottle` lambda attempts to increment the semaphore and responds as follows:
+The key operation that prevents the number of executions from exceeding the maximum for the queue is that before starting new executions, the `sqs2sfThrottle` Lambda attempts to increment the semaphore and responds as follows:

 - If the increment operation is successful, then the count was not at the maximum and an execution is started
 - If the increment operation fails, then the count was already at the maximum so no execution is started